On a recent wild-crafting hike, I came across enough Elder bushes at the peak of bloom to call forth memories of my Danish grandmother’s garden.

 To avoid any misunderstanding when attempting to take Elder wood, most traditions suggest asking the Elder-mother for permission if one is compelled to take of her branches.
 Some even suggest promising the Elder-mother one’s own “wood” (or bones) back to the earth at the end of one’s life as a trade.

 It’s interesting to balance the negative association sometimes assigned to the mother-Goddess in Elder with the “bad rap” Elder often gets from patriarchal religions.
-What many cultures see as a venerable Elder-mother who just wants people to think-before-taking is sometimes distorted by phallo-centric cultures into a testy, spiteful, and not-to-be-trusted witch.
-In case Elder’s reputation with some religions wasn’t already dodgy enough for you, it is reputed that Jesus was crucified on a cross made of wood from the Elder tree.
+What some cultures see as a venerable Elder-mother who just wants people to think-before-taking is sometimes distorted by phallo-centric cultures into a testy, spiteful, and not-to-be-trusted witch.

-Instead of imagining the Elder-mother as a greedy, demanding, harbinger of death, I speculate that she rigorously cautioned folks against carelessly cutting or burning Elder wood and branches to secure and preserve the abundance of magic and nutrition available in her blooms and berries; both are widely used in medicinals as well as wine, jams, jellies, and syrups.
-(Not surprising, since both can presumably be readily enjoyed without one having to energetically bargain with the Elder bush’s resident mother).
+Instead of imagining the Elder-mother as a greedy, demanding, harbinger of death, I speculate that she rigorously cautioned folks against carelessly cutting or burning Elder wood and branches to secure and preserve the abundance of magic and nutrition available in her blooms and berries.
+Both are widely used in medicinal herbal blends as well as wine, jams, jellies, and syrups.
+(Handy since both blossoms and fruits can presumably be readily enjoyed without one having to energetically bargain with the Elder bush’s resident mother!)

-- 40 Elder flower bud clusters at their peak
+- 40 Elderflower blossom clusters at their peak

 - 3 organic lemons

 - 3 pounds of organic sugar (or, ideally, raw, organic honey just to taste to truly experience the blossom)

 - 3 cinnamon sticks (optional)